Michael Saylor Eyes More Bitcoin Amid Market Crash Chaos

 5 Things to Consider Before Buying Bitcoin Now

 • Support Levels: Bitcoin is below $70,000.
-Watch $65,000 and nearby levels for signs of recovery or more drops.
+Watch key technical levels like $65,000 for signs of a bounce or further decline.

 Why This Market Reset Could Be Good News